Adamdad/rational_kat_cu/README.md

 This CUDA C++ extension facilitates the use of group rational functions in Kolmogorov–Arnold Transformers (KAT).
 It support the training and inference of https://github.com/Adamdad/kat.

+# News
+- [x] 2025.2.1 The `triton` version of GR-KAT has been implemented.
+Installing and running KAT is now much easier!

 # Installation
 To install the extension, follow these steps:
 ```shell